eobermuhlner/kimage/README.md

 - Type: double
 - Default value: 0.3

+First X value in the custom curve.

 #### Argument: `custom1Y`

 - Type: double
 - Default value: 0.01

+First Y value in the custom curve.

 #### Argument: `custom2X`

 - Type: double
 - Default value: 0.7

+Second X value in the custom curve.

 #### Argument: `custom2Y`

 - Type: double
 - Default value: 0.99

+Second Y value in the custom curve.

+---

+## Script: `color-stretch-linear`

+    kimage [OPTIONS] color-stretch-linear
+        [--arg low=DOUBLE]
+        [--arg high=DOUBLE]
+        [--arg channel=STRING]
+        [FILES]

+### Linear stretching of colors

+Stretch the pixel values linearly so that the entire color range is used.

+#### Argument: `low`

+- Type: double
+- Default value: 0.1

+Low percentile that will be stretched to 0.
+Values below this percentile will be clipped at 1.

+#### Argument: `high`

+- Type: double
+- Default value: 99.9

+High percentile that will be stretched to 1.
+Values above this percentile will be clipped at 1.

+#### Argument: `channel`

+- Type: string
+- Allowed values:
+  - `RGB`
+  - `Red`
+  - `Green`
+  - `Blue`
+  - `Luminance`
+  - `Gray`
+- Default value: `RGB`

+Channel used to measure the values to be stretched.

 ---